Tests & Test Scores

 146

-WAIS II, III, IV (Wechsler Adult Intelligence Scale) full Scale IQ
+WAIS III, IV (Wechsler Adult Intelligence Scale) full Scale IQ

 146